bueler/p4pdes/python/README.md

 ### configure and install Firedrake

-To download and install Firedrake please follow the instructions at the [download tab on the Firedrake page](https://www.firedrakeproject.org/download.html).
-It is recommended that you allow Firedrake to download and configure its own copy of PETSc.
+To download and install Firedrake please follow the instructions at the [Install tab on the Firedrake page](https://www.firedrakeproject.org/install.html).
+As of March 2025 this is usually done by building a copy of PETSc from source, using Firedrake's recommended configuration flags, and then installing Firedrake via [pip](https://pypi.org/project/pip/).

-After the initial download (of the Firedrake install script) do something like this:

-        $ unset PYTHONPATH; unset PETSC_DIR; unset PETSC_ARCH;
-        $ python3 firedrake-install

-(The reason to unset variables is so that Firedrake does its own PETSc install with its own compatible version of PETSc.)

-Firedrake will then proceed to download and install its rather large stack of dependencies.
-When it is done you may want to set a convenience alias something like this, for later activation of the Firedrake virtual environment:

-        $ alias drakeme='unset PETSC_DIR; unset PETSC_ARCH; source ~/firedrake/bin/activate'
+See the [top-level README](../README.md) for how to set-up shell environment variables so that you can go back and forth between the PETSc version you use for C program developement, and the copy of PETSc which was installed to support Firedrake.

 ### getting started with the Poisson example

 Do this to run the Poisson solver in Chapter 13, which will also test whether your Firedrake installation is working:

         $ cd p4pdes/python/ch13/
-        $ source ~/firedrake/bin/activate      # or use alias: $ drakeme
+        $ [activate your Firedrake venv]
         (firedrake) $ ./fish.py

 When you run a Firedrake program for the first time it will cache various finite element constructions.
 Thus it will run much faster the second time.